Briankipkemboi78/alx-low_level_programming/README.md

-This is to understand the basics of C
+Its time to get hold of the bugs in your code